Error998/SAMUpdater/README.md

-SAMUpdater v0.4.0.5 alpha
+SAMUpdater v0.4.0.7 alpha
 =========================

-A Minecraft Auto Updater that will update mods and config files.
+Started out as a Minecraft Auto Updater that will update mods and config files but now supports creating any pack that can be remotely downloaded and kept up to date using SAMUpdater.

+Supports Offline mode for installing cached packs to a pc without an internet connection.

 Lisence
 -------